ModdingX/ModListCreator/README.md

 `$ java -jar ModListCreator-<version>.jar --manifest example.json`

+You can also define an exported zip containing a `manifest.json`.
 If you don't set the manifest, it will just use the `manifest.json` in the [base directory](#workingDir).

 ### WorkingDir